 When was Telemedicine Invented?
 History of Telemedicine

-Quick Summary: Interested to gain an idea of when was telemedicine invented?
+Quick Summary: Interested to gain an idea of when telemedicine was invented?
 It was invented in the mid-20th century, with its initial roots dating back to the 1960s .
 It was when remote medical consultations and data transmission began to take shape, marking a significant advancement in healthcare delivery.

 Introduction